New designer Chemena Kamali relaunches Chloé with a 1970s-tinged debut at Paris Fashion Week - ExBulletin

 Kamali said she aimed to honor the brand's legacy of liberation and innovation.

-Gaby (Aghion) wanted to free women from the rigidity of couture (in the 1950s),” she told reporters, linking the creation of the brand to her current mission.
+Gaby (Aghion) wanted to free women from the rigidity of couture (in the 1950s), she told reporters, linking the brand's creation to her current mission.
 She was one of the first to make ready-to-wear because she wanted women to be able to move and go to work.

 Reflecting on Karl's transformative era, Kamali said Lagerfeld was so influential in the late '70s (because he) was someone who could look at the past and the future simultaneously.